(855) 575-6376

 Is Pleural Effusion Treatable with Pleural Fluid Analysis?

 Minor pleural effusions typically go away on their own, without the need for medical intervention or special treatments.
 Moderate to serious pleural effusions may require medical care to treat the underlying cause of the respiratory problem, such as antibiotics for an infection.
 If you have pleural effusion due to mesothelioma, it may be untreatable.
 Managing a malignant effusion often involves procedures like thoracocentesis for symptomatic relief and may include chemotherapy or radiation therapy to address the underlying cancer.
 However, a physician could recommend remedies to alleviate the accumulation of fluid in the lungs and enhance your breathing, such as draining the fluid, receiving pleurodesis, or undergoing surgery.
+In cases where less invasive treatments are not effective, thoracic surgery may be required to manage complex pleural effusions, including procedures like chest tube insertion, thoracostomy, or thoracoscopy.
 See a doctor right away if you notice symptoms of pleural effusion for more information about your specific case, treatments, and prognosis.
 In the event mesothelioma caused your pleural effusion, explore your legal options with a qualified New York mesothelioma lawyer.

 Legal Support for Asbestos-Related Illnesses